-in accordance with the current KCSE linked to research from Serious Case Reviews2, where it has been shown the dangers of failing to take corrective action, poor practice has included failing to act on and refer the early signs of abuse and neglect, poor record keeping, failing to listen to the views of the child, failing to re-assess concerns when situations do not improve, sharing information too slowly and a lack of challenge to those who appear to be taking action does not occur in school; we have in place practices to ensure that all concerns, discussions and decisions made and the reasons for those decisions is recorded in writing.
-Where staff have doubts they are clear that they must talk to the DSL or the Dp DSL's who will ensure that information is appropriately recorded, reviewed and any necessary actions taken.
+As the current KCSE includes research linked to Serious Case Reviews11, we are aware of the dangers of failing to take appropriate action to safeguard children.
+Poor safeguarding practice includes failing to act on and refer the early signs of abuse and neglect, poor record keeping, failing to listen to the views of the child, failing to reassess concerns when situations do not improve, not sharing information, sharing information too slowly and a lack of challenge to those who appear not to be taking action.

+Our practice promotes early identification, intervention, reporting and support and we have in place practices to ensure that all concerns, discussions and decisions made and the reasons for those decisions are recorded in writing.
+Where staff have doubts, they are clear that they must talk to the DSL or the DDSL's who will ensure that information is appropriately recorded, reviewed and any necessary actions taken